What does the Masters golf tournament champion win?

-From a replica trophy of the clubhouse and honourary membership to prize money and plenty of ranking points, a Masters win means far more than just the Green Jacket.
+From a replica trophy of the clubhouse and honourary lifetime membership to prize money and plenty of ranking points, a Masters win means far more than just the Green Jacket.

 The Green Jacket